stanfordroboticsclub/pupperv3-independent-study/docs/course-material/lab-1.rst

 Step 5.
 Write PD position control
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Comment out the bang-bang controller and comment in the call to the PD control.
-The function should return the current (100mA, 200mA etc) command.
+Comment out the bang-bang controller.
 #.
+Complete the pd_control function in *src/main.cpp*.
+Your function should return a current command (100mA, 200mA etc) using the PD control law *tau = -Kp \* theta - Kd \* omega*.
+#.
 Use Kp = 1000.0 and Kd = 0.0 to start.
 Don't forget the negative signs!
 #.
 Upload code to Teensy
+#.
+Play around with the disc.
+What happens when you rotate the disc just a little bit away from the target position?
+What happens when you rotate it a lot away from the target position?
+Do you feel the motor torque increase and then flatten out as you rotate the disc?

 [Insert gif of proper PD joint control]

 Step 6.
 Experiment with different parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Note: Some of these steps will cause the output disc to go unstable and violently shake, be prepared!

+For each of these situations (except the ones that go unstable), rotate the disc around with your hand to get a physical sense for the PD behavior.

 #.
 Keeping Kd constant (0), experiment with Kp = -10 and Kp = 5000
 #.
 Keeping Kp constant (1000), experiment with different Kd values from -10 to 1000